 63. The President shall be entitled to take the chair at every General Meeting.
 If the President is not present within fifteen minutes after the time appointed for holding the meeting or is unwilling or unable to act then a Vice President will take the chair and if both Vice Presidents are unwilling or unable to act then the members present shall elect a chairperson for the meeting.

-65. (a) Except in the case of a Special Resolution every question submitted to a meeting shall be decided by a simple majority of votes from those members present and voting and counted on a show of hands (unless a poll is demanded by five (5) members) and in the case of an equality of votes whether on a show of hands or on a poll the chairman of the meeting shall have a second or casting vote. (b) If a poll is demanded it shall be taken in such manner and either at once or after the interval or adjournment or otherwise as the chairman directs and the result of the poll shall be the resolution of the meeting at which the poll was demanded but a poll demanded on the election of the Chairman or on a question of adjournment shall be taken forthwith.(c) A demand for a poll may be withdrawn. (d) At any General Meeting (unless a poll is demanded) a declaration by the Chairman that a resolution has been carried or carried by a particular majority or lost or not carried by a particular majority and an entry to that effect in the book containing the minutes of the proceedings of the Club shall be conclusive evidence of the fact without proof of the number or proportion of votes recorded in favour of or against such resolution.
+65. (a) Except in the case of a Special Resolution every question submitted to a meeting shall be decided by a simple majority of votes from those members present and voting and counted on a show of hands (unless a poll is demanded by five (5) members or the chairperson) and in the case of an equality of votes whether on a show of hands or on a poll the chairman of the meeting shall have a second or casting vote. (b) If a poll is demanded it shall be taken in such manner and either at once or after the interval or adjournment or otherwise as the chairman directs and the result of the poll shall be the resolution of the meeting at which the poll was demanded but a poll demanded on the election of the Chairman or on a question of adjournment shall be taken forthwith.(c) A demand for a poll may be withdrawn. (d) At any General Meeting (unless a poll is demanded) a declaration by the Chairman that a resolution has been carried or carried by a particular majority or lost or not carried by a particular majority and an entry to that effect in the book containing the minutes of the proceedings of the Club shall be conclusive evidence of the fact without proof of the number or proportion of votes recorded in favour of or against such resolution.

 66. A person shall not: (a) Attend or vote at any meeting of the Club or of the Board or of any committee thereof; or (b) Vote at any election including an election of a member or of the Board as the proxy of another person.